Lodgemore and Fromehall Mills and the nearby Stroud Gasworks all received many coal shipments along the canal.

 Lodgemore Mill (1) and its neighbour Fromehall Mill (2) were established centres for making woollen cloth long before the canal was built.
-Both initially relied on power from the River Frome supplemented by the Painswick stream from the north-east (3), although steam power was introduced in the nineteenth century.
+Both initially relied on power from the River Frome supplemented by the Painswick stream from the north-east (3) until steam power was introduced in the nineteenth century.

 When the canal was under construction, a culvert was made to take the Painswick stream under the canal, and sluices were built (4) so that some water could flow into the canal when needed to maintain its level.
 For more about this water feed, read Lodgemore Feeder.
 To provide additional storage capacity for working the mills, a long reservoir was constructed along the north side of the canal (5), and this was also connected to the mill pond by a culvert under the canal.